OwenRay/bbt-wiki/Maps/Bathymetric Depth Maps.md

 - **Show depth map**: Toggles the visibility of your created depth maps
 - **Color scheme**: Choose different color patterns to represent depths

+> Note: For best performance, especially on devices with limited CPU or memory, disable mapping once you're satisfied with your current map.
+Turning off "Enable mapping" stops collecting new depth points but keeps your existing map visible if "Show depth map" is on.
+You can always re‑enable mapping later when you want to add more data.

 ## Managing Your Maps

 ### Exporting Maps